mph-/lcapy/doc/networks.rst

    >>> Rtot.simplify()
    R(10/3)

-The result can be performed symbolically, for example,
+The result can be performed symbolically, for example:

    >>> from lcapy import *
    >>> Rtot = R('R_1') | R('R_2')